 By using relatively simple, free tools for example insights on social media channels it's easy to see who is interested in your event (or past events), who might be if only they knew it existed, where to find them and the best way to grab their attention when you do.
 All that's asked of you is to know what your event is about, and how to read the information.
 The groups you identify can then be used to make up a target online audience that you can target paid social advertising to.

 Segmenting your audience into categories might mean dividing by loyalty level, from passionate advocate to blissfully unaware, or simply geographical location or gender.
-Whatever the parameters, you can then think about creating content to target each group.
+Whatever the parameters, you can then think about creating content to target each group and personalize their buying experience.
 This is particularly important online, because there's so much content around - anything remotely irrelevant doesn't stand a chance.
 But it's worth considering offline, too, i.e. using the press to reach a readership or region identified as potential attendees.

 Many events miss a trick by simply using the event page or site as a glorified calendar.
 A page or website can and should be a hub that people visit ahead of the event itself for a better understanding of what they can expect.
 Blogs, videos, music and images are among the most effective ways to develop this, whether your hub is on social media or a purpose-built website.
 Think of it as a place where the event and brand personality comes through, or professional authority is put on display.
 If you want to take things up a notch, try building your audience in an exclusive membership platform where members have access to pre-event content, special discounts or first dibs on the best seats in the venue.